fan-droide/hiaudio_template/README.md

 ### At this point you should see the following page:
 ![screenshot](doc/demoapp_template.png)

-## To make the frontend repo (submodule) work together with the backend in local DEV mode/environment, in a different termimal:
+## To make the frontend repo (submodule, see Note 1) work together with the backend in local DEV mode/environment, in a different termimal:

 ```
 cd hiaudio_demoapp